Masako Mori (singer): Career

 In addition to being a singer, she has acted in a number of Japanese movies and TV dramas.
-ONE OK ROCK vocalist Takahiro Moriuchi and MY FIRST STORY vocalist Hiroki Moriuchi are her and Shinichi Mori's sons.

 Masako Mori has performed a total of 15 times at Kōhaku Uta Gassen.

-In March of 2019, Masako Mori announced that she was retiring from showbusiness again.
+In March 2019, Masako Mori announced that she was retiring from showbusiness again.

+Private life

+She married fellow singer Shinichi Mori in 1986, they had three sons together, ONE OK ROCK vocalist Takahiro Moriuchi, Tomohiro (who works at TV Tokyo) and MY FIRST STORY vocalist Hiroki Moriuchi.
+The couple divorced in 2005.